 1. How many speakers can join the stage/backstage?

-Airmeet can host up to 10 speakers per session (However, we recommend a maximum of 8 speakers/session for the best live feed experience), and 1 host & 2 co-hosts on stage.
+Airmeet can host up to 10 speakers per session including 1 host & 2 co-hosts on stage (However, we recommend a maximum of 8 speakers/session for the best live feed experience).

-An attendee can join the stage by raising the hand one after the other if 10 speakers are already there on stage.
+An attendee can join the stage by raising a hand one after the other if 10 speakers are already there on stage.

-On session backstage, apart from the limit mentioned above, the community manager & event manager (team members) can also join backstage for a quick catch-up till the time session is not live and would be pushed out as soon as the session begins.
+On session backstage, apart from the limit mentioned above, the community manager & event manager (team members) can also join backstage for a quick catch-up until the session is not live and would be pushed out as soon as the session begins.